antomanc/bing-chat-sidebar-chrome-extension/README.md

+# Not working currently
+The url used in the popup, https://edgeservices.bing.com/edgediscover/query... is not working anymore

 # Bing AI chrome extension
 A chrome extension that shows a Bing AI popup in the current tab when you click on the extension icon